-The 7 types of pickled vegetables that are commonly served with curry are called "fuku-jin-zuke".
-Pickled vegetables eaten in India, the home of curry also appeared in Japan around the time curry was first introduced in Japan, but they did not suit the Japanese's palates, so fuku-jin-zuke was served instead, and it was well-received.
-Since then, this has become a combination in Japan.
+The 7 types of pickled vegetables, mixed as well as minced, that are commonly served with curry are called "fuku-jin-zuke".
+The kind of pickled vegetables eaten in India, the home of curry, also appeared in Japan around the time when the dish was first introduced, but the taste did not suit the Japanese palate, so fuku-jin-zuke was served instead, and it soon became popular.
+Since then, this combination has become a standard in Japan.